godotengine/godot-docs/classes/class_camera2d.rst

 - void **make_current** **(** **)**

-Make this the current 2D camera for the scene (viewport and layer), in case there's many cameras in the scene.
+Make this the current 2D camera for the scene (viewport and layer), in case there are many cameras in the scene.

 .. _class_Camera2D_method_reset_smoothing:

 - void **reset_smoothing** **(** **)**

-Set the camera's position immediately to its current smoothing destination.
+Sets the camera's position immediately to its current smoothing destination.

 This has no effect if smoothing is disabled.